ikozyris/octobrowser/README.md

 - Camera and other permissions (not prioritized)

 ### Known Issues
-History is not preserved accross sessions
+Anchor to clipboard does not work

 ### Focal (20.04)
 This program is developed for 16.04 base but there is an outdated focal branch.<br>